-Find below sizing and fitting guides for the Load Up Harness:
+Find below sizing and fitting guides for the Ruffwear Load Up Harness:

-As always, it is important to install the harness correctly in the car.
+As always, it is important to install the car seat belt harness correctly in the car.
 Ruffwear provides guidance on installation below:

 Below is the Ruffwear Load Up Harness Crash Test:

-The Kurgo Impact Harness is a new crash-tested car harness.
+The Kurgo Impact Harness is a new crash-tested seat belt harness for dogs.
 Based on 8 years of engineering car harnesses, the Impact Harness is a totally new harness design using a single piece of high tensile tubular webbing with reinforced bar tacking.
 It is specifically designed for car safety and dog comfort.